Gaya Bihar, India Travel Guide

 Both cities continued to serve as beacons of faith despite periods of decline.

-Gaya has a lively urban landscape, reflecting the daily life and commerce of Bihar.
+Gaya has a busy urban landscape, reflecting the daily life and commerce of Bihar.
 It functions as a major railway junction and holds immense importance for Hindu pilgrims performing ancestral rites along the Falgu River.

 The proximity to additional historical and religious sites like Rajgir and Nalanda makes Gaya and Bodh Gaya a hub for exploring Bihar's rich heritage.